PhilippeBaratta/COVMOS/README.md

 cd COVMOS
 conda env create -f COVMOS-env.yml
 ```
+(/!\ Note that there is currently an issue with this environment.
+New environment is under construction.
+Please contact me for any question.)

 This command creates a new conda environment with all the dependencies specified in the COVMOS-env.yml file (including the NBodyKit code).
 Once the environment is created, activate it using: